Download and print as a PDF (193kB pdf)

 - Do call 111 if you feel lightheaded, dizzy or unwell.
 You may need medical attention.

-- Do call an ambulance by dialling 999 immediately if you show symptoms of a stroke such as slurred speech, face drooping, visual disturbances, (changes in your eyesight), your body is weak, or you collapse.
+Call an ambulance by dialling 999 immediately if you show symptoms of a stroke such as slurred speech, face drooping, visual disturbances (changes in your eyesight), your body is weak, or you collapse.

 Do not